Fernando-A-Rocha/mta-ide-search/README.md

 # mta-ide-search
-This resource lets you search for model IDs, DFF and TXD names in all of GTA's .ide files (as well as SAMP.ide) These files contain information about all models in the game (ID, dff, txd, etc) For example, you can use this script to find which DFF models use a certain TXD file.
+This resource lets you search for model IDs, DFF and TXD names in all of GTA's .ide files (as well as SAMP.ide).\
+These files contain information about all models in the game (ID, dff, txd, etc).\
+For example, you can use this script to find which DFF models use a certain TXD file.

 # Setup